thatrandomperson5/gitdist/README.md

 gitdist/setup
 ```
 This will install to `user/gitdist`.
 Execute above in a testing folder.
 Make sure you **don't** have file explorer open to have a higher rate of sucessful install.
+The only errors you have to worry about are between `Setting up` and `Setup complete`.
 ### Manually
 (Should work on all devices with git)
 1. Run this command: